lidofinance/docs/docs/contracts/stable-swap-state-oracle.md

 ---
 ### Warning
-`StableSwapStateOracle` is not intended to be used as a part of external integrations.
+`StableSwapStateOracle` is deprecated and not intended to be used as a part of external integrations.

 ---